Monument Terminology

 Relief

-The projection of carved figures, floral decor, symbols, etc., from the flat surface of a monument.
+The raised design of carvings—such as figures, floral patterns, or symbols—that extend outward from the flat surface of a monument.

 Rough stock